AminaSultana08/fashion-and-apparel-client/README.md

  # About my website

- *My website is about Fashion and Apparel.
+ *My website is about Fashion and Apparel.It's an e-commerce website.
 There are top 6 brands at my website.

  *User can click the brand card and enter the brand details.